Ivo-Balbaert/The_Way_to_Mojo/book/11_Decorators.md

 ```

 This gives the compiler `error: invalid call to 'get': result cannot bind generic !mlirtype to memory-only type 'Coord'`
+A memory-only type means it can't be passed through registers.

 Marking the struct with the decorator `@register_passable` solves this: